 The release, images and videos are available on:

-Space Scoop - the children's version of this release is available at: http://www.eso.org/public/ireland/news/eso1341/kids/
+Space Scoop - the children's version of this release is available in many languages at: http://www.eso.org/public/ireland/news/eso1341/kids/

 The ESO Education and Public Outreach Department